Find answers to common questions about HubSpot's two-factor authentication (2FA) methods.

 If you lose your 2FA device, you will not be able to access your account.
 You can request a 2FA reset from a super admin.
 Alternatively, you can contact HubSpot support to remove 2FA from your account:

-- On the login screen, click the Lost your authentication device? link.
+- On the login screen, when prompted for your 2FA login code, click the Lost your authentication device? link.

 - On the page you're redirected to, click the Send email button to send yourself a reset confirmation email.